Please help improve Faculty Profile solution by taking a quick Survey

 From 1995 to 2010, Dr Weniger led vaccination technology development at CDC, with a focus on safer, simpler, swifter vaccination methods that avoid the dangers and drawbacks of needle and syringe, such as disposable-syringe jet injectors and other needle-free delivery methods.
 He co-authored Chapter 61, Alternative Vaccine Delivery Methods (https://bit.ly/Vaccines6thChap61a), in the 5th and 6th editions of the Elsevier textbook, Vaccines.

 In 2010, he retired from the U.S. Public Health Service/CDC and later became International Professor at the Research Institute for Health Sciences of Chiang Mai University, where he organizes and leads workshops in scientific-manuscript writing for faculty (https://bit.ly/BGW-CMU1), and consults on their papers and research.
 From 2010 through 2014, he also served as an Associate Editor of the journal Vaccine.

-During his career, Dr Weniger has served as member or chair of various boards, advisory committees, and working groups, including of the Annual Conferences on Vaccine Research (https://bit.ly/ACVR-1to18), the Global Alliance for Vaccines and Immunization (now known as GAVI), the International Organization for Standardization, the International Society for Vaccines, the Pan American Health Organization, Program for Appropriate Technology in Health (PATH), the Presidential Advisory Council on HIV/AIDS (https://bit.ly/BGW-WhiteHouseA1, https://bit.ly/BGW-PACHA-intro), and the WHO (https://bit.ly/BGW-WHO1).
+During his career, Dr Weniger has served as member or chair of various boards, advisory committees, and working groups, including of the Annual Conferences on Vaccine Research (https://bit.ly/ACVR-1to18), the Global Alliance for Vaccines and Immunization (now known as GAVI), the International Organization for Standardization, the International Society for Vaccines, the Pan American Health Organization, Program for Appropriate Technology in Health (PATH), the Presidential Advisory Council on HIV/AIDS (https://bit.ly/BGW-WhiteHouseA1, https://bit.ly/BGW-PACHA-intro), and the World Health Organization (https://bit.ly/BGW-WHO1).